 Rolande Anderson has had a wide-ranging senior career in Government- she was Director General of the Office for Civil Society in the Cabinet Office until 2010 – and now works as an independent non-executive.
 She is a member of the Bar Standards Board and Chairs its Equalities and Diversity Committee.
 She is a Governor of London Metropolitan University as well as a trustee of St Mungo’s, Volunteering Matters and Citizens Advice.
 She currently mentors on the Whitehall and Industry Group women’s Leadership Programme.
 She is an Honorary Associate of Newnham College, Cambridge and a Fellow of the Royal Society of Arts.

-Lin Proctor joined Future Academies in November 2014 as Raising Aspirations Director.
-Her role involves working with a wide range of employers, apprenticeship providers and educational establishments to broaden the horizons and raise the aspirations of students attending Future Academies schools.
-From 2007 – 2014 she fulfilled a similar role at The Charter School in SE London.
+Lin Proctor has worked in inner London comprehensive schools for more than a decade introducing young people to the world of work.
+She has worked with a wide range of employers, apprenticeship providers and educational establishments to broaden the horizons and raise the aspirations of students from less advantaged backgrounds.
 Prior to working in education, Lin worked in PR and marketing including eight years running her own successful PR company.

 As part of her work in schools Lin was invited to form part of the senior panel that produced London Ambitions: Shaping a successful careers offer for all young Londoners.
 She continues to work with the panel as an ambassador.
 She has also consulted on reports for NFER, APPG for Education and on advisory boards for a number of different industry bodies.
 As a geography graduate, Lin begun her working life as a geography teacher.